madformuse/lcboinc/README.md

 su boincadm

 Then run one of the following commands.
 First is Test (T52), second is Main (T40).
-Each one of these commands causes 2 games to be generated due to 1) BOINCs default preference to create 2 results per WorkUnit for validation and 2) temprary limited parallelism to 1 on GPUs to prevent accidental short game bias
+Each one of these commands causes 2 games to be generated due to 1) BOINCs default preference to create 2 results per WorkUnit for validation and 2) temporarily limited parallelism to 1 on GPUs to prevent accidental short game bias

 bin/create_work --appname leela --wu_template templates/test_in --result_template templates/test_out